internetarchive/fatcat/python/README.md

 ## Web Interface

-This project uses `pipenv` to manage dependencies, and assumes Python 3.5 (which pipenv may install if you are running a different local version).
+This project uses `pipenv` to manage dependencies, and assumes Python 3.5 (which pipenv may install if you are running a different local version; see notes in Pipfile).
 You can can install `pipenv` with `pip`.
 You may want to set the `PIPENV_VENV_IN_PROJECT` environment variable on your development machine (see pipenv docs for details).

 To just run the web interface (which will try to connect to a back-end API server on the same machine by default), use: